pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 # Stochastic chemical kinetics

+This read me has been written by Ale Lo Cuoco

 Stochastic chemical kinetics using Gillespie algorithm (also stochastic simulation algorithm or SSA) and chemical master equation (CME), with application to enzyme kinetics.

 Bibliography: